 Because both anxiety and depression reinforce each other, the sooner you start your treatments, the sooner you can recover.
 Talking to a therapist should be your first step, and in the interim, learning strategies to control your mental health is crucial.

 I've helped thousands of people overcome their anxiety and depression.
-I tell them all that to start, you need to take my free 7 minute anxiety test The test looks at your symptoms, runs them against others that have suffered the same symptoms, and uses it to generate recommended treatment options.
+I tell them all that to start, they need to take my free 7 minute anxiety test The test looks at your symptoms, runs them against others that have suffered the same symptoms, and uses it to generate recommended treatment options.